sebivenlo/esd-2024-jit-compiler/README.md

 # Welcome to the JIT-Compiler Workshop

-Click pop-up: Folder contains a Dev Container configuration file. **Reopen folder to develop in a container.**
+Click pop-up in VS Code: Folder contains a Dev Container configuration file. **Reopen folder to develop in a container.**

 View this in your browser: https://github.com/sebivenlo/esd-2024-jit-compiler